RxLaboratory/RxDocs/src-colors/docs/C-perception.md

 ### C.3.a - On brightness and contrast

-The presence of the rods on the retina and their performance in the weaker lights, to the detriment of the perception of the colors in these lights, makes that **the eye is globally more powerful to discern the details in the half-light** than in the strong lights, and that it is in general **more powerful to distinguish the contrasts of intensity** luminous **than the variations of color** (the decomposition in precise wavelengths on the spectrum)
+The presence of the rods on the retina and their performance in the weaker lights, to the detriment of the perception of the colors in these lights, makes that **the eye is globally more powerful to discern the details in the half-light** than in the strong lights, and that it is in general **more powerful to distinguish the contrasts of intensity than the variations of color** (the decomposition in precise wavelengths on the spectrum)

 ### C.3.b - On hues